Sunday, September 27, 2009

 I digress....
 The light can be helpful to me if it is not too bright and overwhelming.
 This is why taking photos earlier in the day and before the sun sets is better for me -- or on a cloudy day.
 It is okay for me when there is a bright sunny day if pollution or glare is minimal as well.
 It just all depends.

-The texture of Shasta daisy, dianthus, and Gaillardia counter garden bricks, hydrangea leaves and other shapes.
+Bright Shasta daisy, dianthus, and Gaillardia counter garden bricks, hydrangea leaves and other shapes.

 Pictures from three to six feet are easiest for me to frame or figure out.
 It is also easier if I know the area in which I take photos.
 My gardens -- I have many -- I know intimately.
 Each plant, old stump, vine, rock, planter and little garden accessory I have placed or planted around something nature has drawn me to.
 People are easy to place and pose; they generally are patient and will stay where you put them...unless they are naughty and playing me.
 But if they make noise or giggle I can tell they have moved and they know they have been busted!